10 Satellite Internet Myths

 All satellite internet providers have bandwidth caps, and many customers simply fail to fully understand why the exist and how to make best use of what they have.
 If you spend hours watching HD videos on YouTube, downloading music albums, and making large software updates you will quickly find yourself reaching your limits.
 Users must understand satellite service is a substitution to dial-up and slow DSL in rural locations, and it cannot be used like cable internet.

 Users should take advantage of the free tools and resources provided with their plan and also take full advantage of bonus bandwidth which is provided during off-peak hours.
-Many providers offer a

-4. I’m Going to Encounter Constant Weather Outages
+4. I’m Going To Encounter Constant Weather Outages

 Satellite Internet has always had the reputation of not performing well due to weather outages.